L0311/Cinema-Ticketing-System/README.md

 # Cinema-Ticketing-System
-A cinema ticketing system that developed by using C++.
+A cinema ticketing system that was developed using C++.

 Main functionalities include: